cesareiv/blog/README.md

 ## To access the front end web content
 * http://localhost

-## To Run tests (Mocha)
+## To Run tests (pytest)
 ```bash
 ./compose.sh test
 ```

 ## To use
-Add a post clicking "new post" in navbar
+Add a post by clicking "new post" in navbar and bringing up modal.
-<br>Edit/Delete a post from the dash by clicking the post status label and using the modal window
+<br>Edit/Delete a post from the dash by clicking the post status label and using the modal window.
-<br>View published posts by clicking "Preview"
+<br>View published posts by clicking "Preview".
-<br>View posts by tag by clicking a tag chiclet
+<br>View posts by tag by clicking a tag chiclet.
-<br>Datastore is persistent
+<br>Datastore is persistent.

 ## Authors